AleksandarDzudzevic/Project_Unit_1/Project_1.md

 Why Python? : The reason why we chose Python as the language that we will use for this is simple.
 It perfectly alligns with our values and main benefits of our program.
 It is beginner-friendly (one of the reasons why we added the InveSOL analisys so that even the beginners can invest at a high level).
 It is fast, just like our program which tries to make the execution time as fast as possible(ex. most while loops are replaced by a faster option (for)).

  Sky is the limit!!!
-Just like python which has so many features and cool options, InveSOL.py team aims to make InveSOL app that will constantly develop and get new features which will help more SOLANA investors reach their goals.
+Just like python which has so many features and cool options, InveSOL.py team aims to make InveSOL app that will constantly develop and get new features which will help more SOLANA investors reach their goals.(1)

 ## Crypto choice
 Like previously mentioned, Ms.Sato is open to explore crypto currency of developers choice, and we at InveSOL chose SOLANA.